-During this period, medical students were able to interact and cooperate with people who have been actively working on Health Education for years.
+During the preparation period, medical students were able to interact and cooperate with people who have been actively working on Health Education for years.
 They had the opportunity to experience first-hand the procedure of designing such a program as well as work in an interprofessional group.
 Additionally, they were encouraged to delve into research on the topics of the workshops, and were regarded as equal team members, as they participated actively in the process of workshop design.

 During the workshops, medical students were able to experience the role of the coordinator.
-It was perceived as quite a challenge to stand in a room full of colleagues and interact with them while at the same time there was a need to assess group dynamics and the engagement of participants.
+It was perceived as quite a challenge to stand in a room full of colleagues and interact with them whilst needing to assess group dynamics and the engagement of participants.
 Presentation skills and group management were two main skills that were practiced during the workshops.
 Furthermore, sharing feedback after every workshop proved to be vital, since it gave medical students the chance to reconsider their approach and possible mistakes.
 At the end of the Program, feelings of satisfaction and gratitude were shared among the Team.
 After spending seven months working together, we were not just a team, but a family working for a unique purpose.

-Positive outcomes and obstacles
+Positive Outcomes and Obstacles